-The Philanthropy Panel Study is supported 100 percent by donations and grants to the Lilly Family School of Philanthropy.
+The Philanthropy Panel Study is 100 percent supported by donations and grants to the Lilly Family School of Philanthropy.
 Funding for the research has been provided by Atlantic Philanthropies Inc., Bill & Melinda Gates Foundation, Charles Stewart Mott Foundation, the John Templeton Foundation, and other donors and funders.
-Staff time and analysis work have been supported through gifts and grants from Campbell & Company, Lilly Endowment Inc., W.K.
-Kellogg Foundation, and donors to the School of Philanthropy Research Fund.
+Research and analysis work has been supported through gifts and grants from Campbell & Company, Lilly Endowment Inc., W.K.
+Kellogg Foundation, and donations to the Lilly Family School of Philanthropy Research Fund.

 For more information or to discuss PPS funding opportunities, please contact Dr. Una Osili, director of research, at firstname.lastname@example.org.